PhoenixTales/wiki.gothicarchive.org/misc/curiosities.md

 - `Hey, you're wearing MY armor.
 Give it back immediately!!!`
 - German: `Hey, du trgst MEINE Rstung.
 Gib sie sofort zurck!!!'`

+## Crime of the Nameless Hero
+- Diego in an unused dialogue remarks: `In here, no one is innocent.
+In here you'll find men who have committed almost every crime imaginable.
+They're more than happy to tear apart an innocent man.
+If someone asks you why you're here, tell them you killed a guy who asked you why you're here.`
+  - German: `Hier drin ist niemand unschuldig`, `Hier findest du Männer die so ziemlich jedes mögliche Verbrechen begangen haben.
+Und einen unschuldigen nehmen die nur zu gerne auseinander`, `Wenn dich jemand fragt, warum du hier bist, sag ihm, du hast einen Typen gekillt, der dich gefragt hat, warum du hier bist. `
+- `Sleeper's Ban` tells that the protagonst (Stomp) was sentenced due to conspiracy of his younger stepbrother, who:
+  - was jealos about their fathers future inheritance
+  - framed Stomp for stealing a valuable amulet from the treasury of the city's Peace Council (German: `der Friedensräte der Stadt`)
+  - bribed the Princeps (German: Prinzeps) to sentence him to extremely harsh punishment
+- unused dialogues in the release version of scripts in the mod development kit include Diego `Why did they throw you in here?`
+  - player can choose one of three options, each giving different attribute boost
+  - `Clever Heist` (+3 Dexterity): `I made a load of ore disappear.
+Unfortunately, the guy I hid it with preferred to collect the reward for turning me in rather than sharing the ore with me.`
+    - (German: `Gewitzter Überfall: Ich habe ne Ladung Erz verschwinden lassen.
+Dummerweise hat der Typ bei dem ich sie versteckt habe, lieber die Belohnung für mich kassiert, anstatt mit mir das Erz zu teilen.`)
+  - `Brawl with Consequences` (+3 Strength): `I could never turn down a challenge.
+Not even from the king's guardsman.
+Unfortunately, the king has many guardsmen.
+Too many.`
+    - term `brawl` (`Schlägerei`) suggests spontaneous fistfight rather than planned lethal confrontation
+    - (German: `Schlägerei mit Folgen: Eine Herausforderung konnte ich noch nie abschlagen.
+Auch nicht von des Königs Gardisten. dummerweise hat der König viele Gardisten.
+Zu viele.`)
+  - `True Words to the Wrong Man` (+3 Mana): `I was sitting in the tavern and voiced my opinion about the king, war, and taxes.
+I only remembered too late that the one who speaks the truth needs a fast horse.`
+    - (German: `Wahre Worte zum falschen Mann: Ich saß in der Kneipe und habe meine Meinung über König, Krieg und Steuern gesagt.
+Ich hab' mich nur zu spät daran erinnert, dass der, der die Wahrheit spricht, ein schnelles Pferd braucht.`)
+  - `Innocent` (+1 to all attributes): `I am innocent!`
+    - this one makes Diego advise: `if someone asks you why you're here, tell them you killed a guy who asked you why you're here.`
+  - this, instead of openly allocating attributes to change hero directly, instead makes the player choose the origin / archetype of the protagonist, and the attribute boosts are implicitly either a cause of a result of belonging to given archetype, which for example may be interpreted as:
+  - `Clever Heist`: a betrayed criminal
+  - `Brawl with Consequences`: impulsive boxer, possibly lower class
+  - `True Words to the Wrong Man`: anti-royalist activist or rebel agent

 ## Disguise mechanic
 - `KDF_40_RecognizeDisguise`: `What is this masquerade for?`
 - `KDF_40_RemoveDisguise`: `WHO is this HERE!?!`